GodsonEkene/Task-2---Godson-Ekene/README.md

 ## Root Cause Conclusion
 The analysis revealed that the sharp decline in 2025 revenue was primarily caused by a significant reduction in active customers across the business.

-Despite the revenue decline, existing customers continued purchasing at relatively stable levels, indicating that the business struggled more with customer acquisition and retention than customer spending behavior.

 ## Recommendations
 - Strengthen customer acquisition campaigns